MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-to-web-app-for-containers.md

 This example is based on a sample application available on GitHub, so we will clone that and then step through the code.
 Follow the steps below to get the code cloned onto your machine:

 1. `git clone https://github.com/Azure-Samples/microprofile-docker-helloworld.git`

 1. `cd microprofile-docker-helloworld`

-In this directory there is a `pom.xml` file that is used to specify the project in the format used by the Maven build tool.
+In this directory, there is a *pom.xml* file that is used to specify the project in the format used by the Maven build tool.
 This file can be edited to suit your own needs.
 In particular, the `docker.registry` and `docker.name` properties should be changed to the `docker.registry` and `docker.name` created when the Azure Container Registry was set up.

 Another file of note in this directory is the Dockerfile, which is reproduced below: